t0mm4rx/libftdestructor/ReadMe.md

 The purpose of tis script is to force the project libft2019 of school 42 to segfault or sigabort.

 **Warning !**

 This script does NOT test the output of the function, it only tries to make it segfault.

+Tests aren't logical, it just tries to crash your lib.
+For exemple, it sends NULL pointer as function parameter.

+Don't use this script in correction, most of projects that passes Moulinette segfaults with this script.

+The purpose of this script is only to be 100% sure your libft won't segfault, make your own tests.
+Please view this tool only as an helper.

 Made by tmarx